 One of the most common questions we get at Zwirner Equipment is “which tank do I need?”

-In our last blog post, which is Part 1 of this series, we discussed the importance of shape and space when choosing the right tank for your application.
+In Part 1 of this series, we discussed the importance of shape and space when choosing the right tank for your application.
 Shape and space are just the beginning to choosing the right stainless steel tank.
 In this blog post, we will discuss how to determine the right tank for your application based on your heating and cooling needs.

 Heating exchange surfaces come in three forms; steam, hot water or an internal heating element.
 When choosing the right tank, you have to make sure you have an appropriate PSI rating to achieve the desired result (for jacketed tanks only).
 To begin, there are two questions to ask:

 1. How much surface area do you need to heat?

 2. How quickly do you need the product heated?

 Direct steam is much hotter than water but not all jackets are rated to handle the pressure of steam.
 You can also inject steam in to hot water.
 Hot water, however, can only get to a temperature below 212°F before it transforms to steam.
 Therefore, if your product needs to be above 212°F, direct steam or injected steam is your best surface choice.

 Internal coils (also known as an internal heating element) are great for products outside of sanitary industries such as rubber.
 This is because the actual coil comes in contact with the product to heat it, making it harder to clean and creating a risk of burn on.
 It is cheaper to install because it does not require a jacket, but harder to maintain temperatures.

 Most used stainless steel tanks can be modified to use the heating exchange surface of your choice.

 View Our Inventory of Stainless Steel Equipment